czyys/dustforceguide/README.md

 Without going into technical details, optimally dashes are inputted in a pattern of 12 and 13 frames intervals.
 Ideally you want to dash as soon as previous dash ends, this way you keep all of your speed.
 The bigger the break between dashing the more speed you lose, but if the break is too small you drop the dash entirely.

 If it’s just your beginnings with dash rhythm try to focus on making it consistent and not dropping any dashes rather than going for very good intervals.
-Delaying the dashes for a few frames doesn’t loose that much time if the boost isn’t long and especially when compared to missing a dash.
+Delaying the dashes for a few frames doesn’t lose that much time if the boost isn’t long and especially when compared to missing a dash.

 Try this practice map - dustforce://installPlay/9258/GUIDE3